 Let’s look at an example:

-Paul wants to send 500 USD from the USA to Anna in France.
+- Paul wants to send USD 500 from the USA to Anna in France.
 A normal bank would take Paul’s money and send it to France.
-TransferWise doesn’t.
+Wise doesn’t.

-They leave Paul’s 500 USD in their bank account in the USA and take the equivalent in EUR out of their bank account in France to give it to Anna.
+- Wise keeps Paul’s USD 500 in their bank account in the USA and takes the equivalent in EUR out of their bank account in France to give it to Anna.

-The money never crosses borders, which makes the process easier and so much cheaper.
+- The money never crosses borders, which makes the process easier and so much cheaper.

-That’s one of the best parts of TransferWise: They use an exchange rate called the mid-market rate, which is the exact same rate that banks use to trade money between themselves and the only real exchange rate out there.
+Wise uses an exchange rate called the mid-market rate, which is the exact same rate that banks use to trade money between themselves and the only real exchange rate out there.

 The reason why other international money transfer service companies have different exchange rates is simply that they mark this rate up, i.e. add a hidden percentage to make a profit.

 You might find other money exchange companies that don’t charge a fee but I can almost guarantee you that they will use higher exchange rates.
 After all, they need to make a profit, too.
 In most cases, you are better up paying a fee and the real exchange rate instead of no fee and a markup rate.